 Step 4: Accept serialized dates in formatting helpers

-Because the serializer turns Date into strings, I made sure our date formatting helpers handle strings as well.
+Because the serializer turns Date into strings, I made sure our date formatting helpers handle strings

 This keeps UI formatting stable whether the source is a Date or an ISO string.